chanzuckerberg/single-cell-explorer/dev_docs/cxg.md

 ### `emb` group and embedding arrays

-A CXG MUST have a group named `emb`, which will contain all embeddings.
+A CXG MUST have a group named `emb`, which will contain all embeddings and MUST have at least one embedding array.
 Embeddings are encoded as TileDB arrays, of numeric type and shape `(n_obs, >=2)`.
-The arrays MUST be a numeric type, and SHOULD be coerced to `float32`.
-The array values MUST NOT contain any infinite values and MUST contain at least one non-NaN value.
+The arrays MUST be a numeric type, and SHOULD be coerced to `float32`. `Inf` and `NaN` values MAY be used, but the semantics for these values is undefined.
 The TileDB array name will be assumed to be the embedding name (conventionally, embedding names in CXG are _not_ prefixed with an `X_` as they are in AnnData).

-CXG supports zero or more embeddings.
-Note that cellxgene currently _requires_ at least one embedding.

 ### `cxg_group_metadata` array